DevExpress/devextreme-demos/JSDemos/Demos/Popover/Overview/jQuery/description.md

 The Popover component shows pop-up notifications within a box with an arrow that points to a specified UI element.
-In this demo, you can hover the mouse pointer over one of the *details* label or click the *more* link to display Popover.
+In this demo, you can hover the mouse pointer over one of the *details* labels or click the *more* link to display Popover.

 ## Attach Popover to a Page Element